swiftlang/swift-org-website/documentation/cxx-interop/status.md

 Swift can generate C++ representation for most top-level Swift structures.
 The following Swift structures are not yet supported:

-- Zero-sized structures that don't have any stored properties.
+- Zero-sized structures that don't have any stored properties
-- Non-copyable structures.
+- Non-copyable structures
-- Generic structures with generic constraints, or with more than 3 generic parameters, or that have variadic generics.
+- Generic structures with generic constraints, or with more than three generic parameters, or that have variadic generics

 Swift currently does not expose nested structures to C++.